voxpupuli/agtm/types-and-providers.md

 would have to be done with various functions within the manifest.
 None of this is impossible, but you’d end up with a difficult to reuse define.
-Moreover, it would be tied very specifically to the implementation and it would be difficult to extend it for various different systems and use cases.
+Moreover, it would be tied very specifically to the implementation and it would be difficult to extend it for different systems and use cases.

 As you’re reading the types and providers section you can correctly